“Jungle Cat” Muhammad Aiman never went looking for conflict, but conflict always seemed to find him.

 Fortunately, or unfortunately, for the young teen, those after school scraps never caught the attention of adults.
 To all but his peers, Aiman’s tales of high school hand-to-hand combat never happened.
 He does not go into much detail about wins and losses, but it is safe to assume he got the better of most of his opponents.

 “I never told my mom, either,” he reveals.
-“Every Alpha at the school wanted to fight me.”
+“Every alpha at the school wanted to fight me.”

-“[My parents] are really supportive now.
-In the beginning, not so much.
-Especially my mom,” he says.
-“She wanted me to continue studying and do everything that normal teenagers do.”
+“[My parents] are really supportive now,” he begins.
+“In the beginning, not so much.
+Especially my mom.
+She wanted me to continue studying and do everything that normal teenagers do.”

 The skepticism of his mother is understandable.
 It is fairly typical for parents to wonder how their children will do the simple things, like put food on the table and keep the lights on.
 It took Aiman training consistently and trying his hand at college to win over his mother.

 “I did not even finish the first semester.
 I realized I could not do this for two and a half years.
 I did not want to waste any money, so I quit,” he says.
 “Now [my mother is] supportive.
 She is like my manager, for free.”

 Aiman’s mother has plenty of reasons to be proud of her son.
 After a string of amateur bouts, culminating with him winning the MIMMA Featherweight Championship, the “Jungle Cat” turned professional in April 2016, and then stepped onto the global stage later that September by debuting in ONE Championship.